GHSGT Test Breakdown

-Your knowledge and skills in each of the content areas is evaluated by means of a separate GHSGT test for each content area.
+Your knowledge and skills in each of the content areas is evaluated by means of a separate GHSGT module for each content area.
 Therefore, the GHSGT program consists of the following four tests:

 - English Language Arts: This test will assess your reading comprehension skills, writing skills and your skills in literary analysis.

 - Mathematics: The test content for this test is drawn from the subject areas of data analysis, numbers and computation, measurement and geometry and algebra.

 - Science: This test will consist of questions from the fields of Biology and Physics.
 Biology will cover subject areas like ecology, cells and heredity.
 Physics will cover test content from structure and properties of matter, energy transformations and waves and electricity.